ralvandar-race/sprint2vec_revision/README.md

         python PrepSprint2vec.py apache bow full lstm 16 mean
         ```
         This means that the script will construct features for the Apache project using the Bag-of-Words (BoW) text type, full developer activity type, LSTM RNN type for the activity model, 16 activation dimensions for the activity model, and mean pooling type.

         > Note that the arguments may vary based on the script and the approach.

-    - **Modeling & Evaluation**: Scripts like `ActLSTM.py`, `ActGRU.py`, and `TrainActRNN.py` are used for training the RNN-based developer activity models, while `akregressor.py` are used for training downstream regressors.
+    - **Modeling & Evaluation**: [TrainActRNN.py](Scripts/Modeling/TrainActRNN.py) is used for training and evaluating the RNN-based developer activity models.
+You can use the following command to run:

+        ```bash
+        python TrainActRNN.py <project_name> <rnn_type> <output_dim>
+        ```

+        For example:

+        ```bash
+        python TrainActRNN.py apache lstm 32
+        ```

+        This means that LSTM with the output dimension of 32 is trained for Apache.
+However, you can use [run_trainact.py](Scripts/Modeling/run_trainact.py) to execute all of configurations in once.

+        For training and evaluating downstream regressors, [ExperimentWithAk.py](Scripts/Modeling/ExperimentWithAk.py) is used.
+You can use the following command to execute:

+        ```bash
+        python ExperimentWithAk.py <project_name> <task> <approach_name>
+        ```

+        For example, you train and evaluate a regressor using sprint2vec with tfidf and mean pooling for the productivity prediction on Apache by:

+        ```bash
+        python ExperimentWithAk.py apache productivity sprint2vec_tfidf_mean
+        ```

+        For more detail of all the approaches, see [run_experimentwithak](Scripts/Modeling/run_experimentwithak.py)

+        In the matter of baselines (in RQ1), [baseline.py](Scripts/Modeling/baseline.py) is used.
+For example, you can execute the following command to develop a linear regression model for the productivity task on the Apache project:

+        ```bash
+        python baseline.py apache productivity linear
+        ```

     It is worth to note that you can execute the scripts in the Modeling folder to preprocess the data, train the models, and evaluate them.
 This is primarily done by running the `run_*.py` files.
 For example, you can run the following command to load, preprocess, and split the data:
     ```bash
     python Modeling/run_data.py
     ```

-*These steps will help you set up your environment and execute the necessary processes to work with the provided data and models.*

 ## Authors
 - Morakot Choetkiertikul